shiwano/grunt-testflight/README.md

 # grunt-testflight [![Build Status](https://secure.travis-ci.org/shiwano/grunt-testflight.png?branch=master)](http://travis-ci.org/shiwano/grunt-testflight)

-> Upload the build to TestFlight
+> Uploads the build to TestFlight

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._